mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 One of the goals for EAPI 7 was to integrate commonly used commands for version manipulation and comparison.
 Those functions used to be provided by ``versionator.eclass``.
-However, this eclass used to provide 15 different functions which would be a lot for a new EAPI.
+However, this eclass used to provide 15 different functions and that would be a lot for a new EAPI.
 Moreover, many of the functions were redundant, some of them used very rarely and all of them were suboptimal.
 Therefore, we decided to work on a new concept instead.

 We have established how various functions are used, and prepared a new EAPI consisting of three functions that can wholly replace almost all the real uses of ``versionator.eclass``.
+Those are:

-Those are: ``ver_cut`` to obtain substrings of a version string, ``ver_rs`` to replace separators in a version string and ``ver_test`` to compare two versions.
+- ``ver_cut`` to obtain substrings of a version string
+- ``ver_rs`` to replace separators in a version string
+- ``ver_test`` to compare two versions

 The first two functions work using a new, flexible version syntax that can be used to operate on Gentoo versions as well as on upstream